gjherbiet/oarhold/README.md

 This script *wakes up* a held job whose id is in a file when another job completes.

-To use with the `oardelay` script.
+To use with the `oarhold` script.

 Configuration
 =============

-Set the following variables in `oardelay`:
+Set the following variables in `oarhold`:

 	PROG="/path/to/myprogram"
 	PROGNAME="somename"